What's in the theater

-The writer is a theatre activist, playwright and theatre critic.
+The writer is an educationist teaching English Language & Literature at Central Women's University.
 He is also a Bangla Academy awardee for translation.